atek-cloud/tsgen/README.md

 # `tsgen` Typescript generator for Atek

-Atek defines RPC and database schemas using `.d.ts` files (called APDLs).
+Atek defines RPC and database schemas using `.d.ts` files called APDLs.

 This program generates Typescript APIs based on those APDLs.
-The generated API files will provide correct type signatures and provide runtime type-checking.
+The generated API files provide correct type signatures, runtime type-checking, and the underlying RPC behaviors.

 An APDL is a standard `.d.ts` file with a couple of conventions: